Investigation Discovery Analysis

 SCHEDULING STRATEGIES:

 A mix of repurposed acquisitions combined with catchy-named originals comprise ID’s schedule.
-Premieres run nearly every night of the week, leading to nightly averages with no major fluctuations, a different scheduling strategy from many other networks in the cable landscape.
-While theme nights are a little hard to discern (since the theme of the network is basically "investigation mysteries," Friday nights have traditionally featured programs about murders of people in relationships (DEADLY WOMEN, and newcomers PRETTY BAD GIRLS and WIVES WITH KNIVES.)
+While theme nights are a little hard to discern (since the theme of the network is basically "investigation mysteries," Tuesdays have featured FBI and criminal profiles (FBI: CRIMINAL PURSIT and HOMICIDE HUNTER), and Friday nights have traditionally featured programs about murders of people in relationships (DEADLY WOMEN, DEADLY AFFAIRS, newcomer WIVES WITH KNIVES.)
 While most programs are hours, ID is open to half-hours, and usually air two episodes back-to-back in the timeslot.

 Source: The Nielsen Company's National Television Audience Sample

-December closed out the year with a 31% growth in overall viewers compared to December 2011.
-Viewers in the younger demographics are up year-to-year, and both male and female demos saw increases.
+Investigation Discovery continues its upward trend for yet another month.
+November 2012 is in the books as another positive month with every night seeing year-to-year growth.
+ID is "America's fastest growing network," according to network press, and it's clearly evident from the ratings, which, month after month, have showed growth compared to last year.
+As has been the trend, every night of the week has seen an increase in overall viewers.
+Compared to other networks, ID boasts numbers that hover around their average every night of the week.
+There are no big dramatic fluctuations from night to night - just solid programming with loyal viewers.
+In addition, almost every returning show from November 2011 saw overall HH growth compared to last year.
+And, as one of the few networks still open to the co-production model, ID's slate of original series show no signs of slowing, and it's a great network for producers hoping to retain international rights.

-December's Monday night primetime lineup featured a rotating lineup of programs in the 9pm slot, followed by I DIDN'T DO IT, then later in the month, DEVIL YOU KNOW and DISAPPEARED.
-For the night, only DISAPPEARED hit average.
-ID FILMS: THE GREAT PRETENDER special also scored below average, but the night overall was up 8% compared to last year.
+Noevmber's Monday night primetime lineup featured BLOOD, LIES, & ALIBIS in the 8pm and 9pm slots.
+Leadout this month was FINAL WITNESS.
+I DIDN'T DO IT replace the 9pm airing of BLOOD, LIES & ALIBIS partway through November.
+Mondays were actually flat compared to November 2011, and some of the key demographics saw year to year losses partially due to I DIDN'T DO IT performing under-average in its run.

-Tuesday nights in December were up 34% compared to December 2011.
-The night was anchored by HOMICIDE HUNTER: LT JOE KENDA and then NIGHTMARE NEXT DOOR, in stacked episodes, later in the month.
-Premieres of both shows scored above network average for the month.
+Tuesday nights in November were up 17% compared to November 2011.
+The night was anchored by original series FBI: CRIMINAL PURSUIT in the 8pm slot, followed by HOMICIDE HUNTER: LT JOE KENDA at 9pm, and MOTIVES & MURDERS at 10pm.
+Nearly every series scored over-average throughout the month.

-ID's Wednesday night lineup featured DATELINE, FINAL CUT, and back to back episodes of STALKED: SOMEONE'S WATCHING.
-The night was up 29% in overall viewers.
-Ratings fluctuated a bit for all shows across the board, but STALKED grew its audience throughout the month.
+Relationships from hell continues to be the Wednesday night theme for ID, with a lineup featuring UNUSUAL SUSPECTS, WHO THE BLEEP DID I MARRY, and DEVIL YOU KNOW.
+The night was up 7% in overall viewers compared to last year.
+Ratings fluctuated a bit, but most airings hovered around average and above for the originals.
+ID FILMS: MY BROTHER THE SERIAL KILLER, part of ID's documentary block, scored above average in its airing on 11/21.

-Thursday night's 44% growth can be attributed to strong performances of VERY BAD MEN, which increased in numbers throughout the month.
+Thursday night's 17% growth can be attributed to strong performances of THE WILL: FAMILY SECRETS REVEALED and VERY BAD MEN.
+Both series saw above-average numbers, and solid growth throughout the month.

-Friday night's 26% increase was fueled by FACING EVIL, and aptly-named newcomers PRETTY BAD GIRLS, and WIVES WITH KNIVES.
-These series have the perfect mix of women and crime, and resonate extremely well with the ID audience.
-Friday nights were the youngest-skewing of the week for ID in December
+Friday night's 24% increase was fueled by DEADLY WOMEN and DEADLY AFFAIRS.
+It's clear that relationships + death = a solid combination for ID programming.

-More in that genre on Saturday nights, which was the top night for ID in December.
-The lineup was comprised of DEADLY WOMEN, MOTIVES & MUDERS, and FATAL VOWS.
-The night was up 67% in overall viewers and is the strongest of the week for ID.
+More in that genre on Saturday nights - DEADLY WOMEN, MOTIVES & MUDERS, and FATAL VOWS appeared on the November's Saturday schedule for ID.
+The night was up 39% in overall viewers and the week is the strongest of the week for ID.

-Sunday nights were anchored by a slew of ID staples, driving up viewership 17% compared to last year.
-With rotating episodes of 48 HOURS, FATAL ENCOUNTERS, ON THE CASE WITH PAULA ZAHN, and UNUSUAL SUSPECTS, most series hovered around average.
-Top performing was UNUSUAL SUSPECTS in the 10pm slot.
+Sunday nights were anchored by a slew of ID staples, driving up viewership 19% compared to last year.
+In 48 HOURS aired in the 8pm slot, paired with SINS & SECRETS, and UNUSUAL SUSPECTS.
+While 48 HOURS hovered just around average, SINS & SECRETS and UNUSUAL SUSPECTS delivered ab0ve-average numbers for the network throughout the month.

 The television industry's top news stories, analysis and blogs of the day.